Defense Evasion, Red Teaming

 • Read the NT Headers format (from the PE structure) from the PEB’s image address.

-This is essential as it contains information related to OS which is needed in further code.
-This can be done using ReadRemoteImage(). pImage is a pointer to hProcess handle and ImageBaseAddress.
+To proceed, this step is essential as it contains information related to the OS, which we need in the upcoming code.
+We can accomplish this using the ReadRemoteImage() function.
+The variable pImage serves as a pointer to the hProcess handle and the ImageBaseAddress

 PLOADED_IMAGE pImage = ReadRemoteImage